magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 Even if this association is not wrong *per se*, it does not mean that there are no other ways to implement ajax calls.

-What is easier than RPC (Remote Procedure Call) to bring with us the familiarity we all have with the standard way to locally call a function?
-Someone could convince you that the RPC model is synchronous.
-This has not to be true.
-You can easily have an RPC model which is implemented using asynchronicity.
-This is exactly the way the `shoreleave` lib works: it internally uses ajax asynchronicity to offer you a very familiar RPC programming model.
+What is easier than RPC (Remote Procedure Call), which mimics the familiarity we call a local function?
+Some might try to convince you that the RPC model is synchronous.
+That does not have to be true.
+You could build an RPC system which is implemented asynchronously.
+This is exactly the way the `shoreleave` lib works: internally it uses asynchronous ajax calls to give the appearance of the familiar RPC programming model.

-Thanks to [Chas Emerick][17], one of the most active and fruitful Clojurists, we can exploit [shoreleave-remote-ring][10] to reach that
+Thanks to [Chas Emerick][17], one of the most active and fruitful Clojurists, we can exploit [shoreleave-remote-ring][10] to reach that objective.
+It allows us to define a remote function which will be called from the client (with any required arguments), which will be evaluated on the server, and which will return the function result back to the client.
-objective: it allows to define a remote functions returning a result calculated server-side based on the input values got on the client-side.
-Does this remember you the `Shopping Form` sample?
+Does this remind you the `Shopping Form` sample?

 ### Update dependencies